-The opportunity to work with the DECP firstly in Rwanda, Uganda, Kenya, Tanzania and Ghana and subsequently in Asia provides an excellent opportunity to be able to share the experiences gained with the CBI and to support the development of Employers Organisations in a number of developing countries.
-Curently, Andrew is Country Manager for Pakistan, Cambodia, Philippines and Bangladesh.
+The opportunity to work with the DECP firstly in Rwanda, Uganda, Kenya, Tanzania and Ghana and subsequently in Asia provides an excellent opportunity to be able to share the experiences gained with the CBI and to support the development of Employers' Organisations in a number of developing countries.
+Currently, I am Country Manager for Pakistan, Cambodia, Philippines, Bangladesh and Nepal.

 Andrew brings to the DECP a wide knowledge of how an Employers' Organisation can serve its members both in terms of services as well as in policy development.'

-Dirk Joosse, Country Manager.
+Dirk Joosse, Special Advisor.
 "I like to share my experiences"

-'After working 35 years for a Dutch Employers' Organisation in Holland and different European countries I could apply my expertise for DECP worldwide.
+'After working 35 years for the AWVN, a Dutch Employers' Organisation in the Netherlands and giving trainings in different European countries, I got the opportunity to apply my expertise for DECP worldwide.

-I have set up social dialogue on local level and training of trainers on socials dialogue, negotiation skills and mediation skills in East Africa (Kenia, Tanzania, Uganda and Rwanda), Asia (Vietnam and Indonesia) and South America (Peru).
+I have facilitated the social dialogue on local level and given trainings of trainers on social dialogue, negotiation skills and mediation skills in East Africa (Kenya, Tanzania, Uganda and Rwanda), Asia (Vietnam and Indonesia) and South America (Peru).

-These experiences made me an expert in setting up social dialogue on a local level with regards to companies, economic sectors and regions.
+These experiences made me an expert in setting up social dialogue on a local level with regard to companies, economic sectors and regions.

 My core competency is how to share with people what it takes to communicate in social dialogues in such a way that everyone feels understood and taken seriously.
 That means being aware not only of the content and structure of the message to share, but also of the relational and emotional effects for all people involved.
-Effects are higher productivity, better implementation of measures, less conflict, growing wellbeing of the people involved.'
+This results in higher productivity, better implementation of measures, less conflict and increased wellbeing of the people involved.'

 'I have worked for VNO-NCW, the umbrella employers’ organisation in the Netherlands.
 My core business was negotiating with trade unions and with the Ministry of Social Affairs about propositions of the government.
 These consultations took place in the Social-Economic Council and the bipartite Foundation of Labour.
 Besides that, I lobbied with the political parties in the Parliament.
-Further on the Foundation had his consultations twice a year directly with the Government about the policy in the next year.
-Issues were wages, negotiations Collective Labour Agreements, labour market, flexible contracts, bringing unemployed back to the vacancies, skills, social security and labour law.
+Moreover, the Foundation had his consultations twice a year directly with the Government regarding the policy for the next year.
+Issues were wages, negotiations for Collective Labour Agreements, labour market, flexible contracts, bringing unemployed back to the vacancies, skills, social security and labour law.

-So I have a lot of experience in having the right attitude to realize the goals of employers in negotiating / lobbying with politicians together with trade unions or in other cases separately.
+So I have a lot of experience in the importance of having the right attitude to realise the goals of employers in negotiating / lobbying with politicians together with trade unions or in other cases separately.
 If employers and trade unions create solutions together, they are strong negotiation partners towards the government.
 This influence withholds the government to make files and laws that might turn out unfavourable.

-My drive is that in relations with trade unions I can create mutual trust between employers and trade unions and being aware that employers and trade unions are mutual dependant to each other to realize the best lobby results for their members to the government.'
+My drive is that in relations with trade unions I can create mutual trust between employers and trade unions and make them aware of the fact that employers and trade unions are mutually dependant on each other to realise the best lobby results for their members vis-a-vis the government.'

 Peter Boorsma, Country Manager.
 "Boosting productivity by bringing employers and trade unions together"

 'After getting my degree in economic-social history, I started my career at the International Institute for Social History.
 After working several years for Akzo-Nobel Coatings in Spain and Belgium as a market researcher, I joined the communication departement of VNO-NCW, the Dutch umbrella employers' organisation.
 In 2001, I became manager of a sector organisation.
-Improving reputation, visibility and organising strategic cooperation where my priorities.
+Improving their reputation and visibility as wel as organising strategic cooperation were my priorities.
 Since 2006 I am working as a consultant for sector organisations.

 I am curious to understand how complex networks are working.
-Which means that I am a good listener and observer.
+Which implies that I am a good listener and observer.
 I stimulate social dialogue and effective communication.
-As a near-native speaker of Spanish language I am Country Manager for Peru, Bolivia and Colombia.
-Over the years I specialized in strategic marketing and communication, language and culture and facilitating cooperation between interest groups.
+As a near-native speaker of the Spanish language I am Country Manager for Peru, Bolivia and Colombia.
+Over the years I specialised in strategic marketing and communication, language and culture and facilitating cooperation between interest groups.

-DECP is not an association that supports employers' organisations by investing big amounts of money.
+DECP is not a foundation that supports employers' organisations by investing big amounts of money.
 This seems to be a disadvantage.
-In the contrary.
-It brings DECP in an equal position with its partners.
+On the contrary; it brings DECP in an equal position with its partners.
 Their needs are leading in taking action together.
 Progress is never easy.
-But once improvements have been achieved, both the parther-organisation and the DECP advisor are proud and feel they succeeded by cooperating.
+But once improvements have been achieved, both the partner-organisation and the DECP advisor are proud and feel they succeeded by cooperating.
 Being a consultant, a guest and a friend at the same time in several Latin American countries makes me feel at home with DECP.'